greenstamp-project/seeas-app/README.md

 | Parameter | Possible Values | Description |
 | :------------ |:---------------| :-----|
 | function |makeFile, makeEncFile, saveCloud, localLogin, remoteLogin| **makeFile**: create copies of the selected file on the Downloads folder writen on the fileToRead param. <br />
-**makeEncFile**: create Encripted copies of the selected file on the Downloads folder writen on the fileToRead param <br />
 **saveCloud**: sends the copies of the selected file on the Downloads folder to the firebase storage. <br />**localLogin**: realizes a test with string to check if the login will work or not. <br />**remoteLogin**: realizes test with remote login on firebase|
 |fileToRead|filename|the name of the file to be read, the file should be placed in the Downloads folder|
 |timesToRun|a number|The number of times the function should perform|